CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 specular-like reflection created from a low roughness value will match the color of the material.

 I specifically based this implementation on the version that is taught in Adam Mally's CIs 561 course.
+The model essentially combines a fresnel term, which models reflection on the edge of material, a microfacet self shadow term, which models the amount of microgeometry that occludes itself at a given angle, and a microfacet distribution, which models how aligned microgeometry normals are to the surface normal.

 | Plastic Rough   | Plastic Specular |
 | ----------- | ----------- |